squeaknode/squeak/docs/how-squeak-protocol-works.md

 A validated squeak has the following properies:

-* The P2PKH address associated with the squeak belongs to the author of the squeak (proved by the signature).
+* The pubkey embedded in the squeak belongs to the author of the squeak (proved by the signature).
 * None of the fields in the header were modified after being signed by the author (the hash would change, and the signature would become invalid if that happened).
-* The encryped content field was not modified after being signed by the author (that would also result in the signature becoming invalid).
+* The encrypted content field was not modified after being signed by the author (that would also result in the signature becoming invalid).
 * The Bitcoin block hash and block height (if valid) prove that the squeak was created after that block was mined.

+### How a user interacts with a squeak

+As an example, if Alice creates a squeak, and Bob obtains a copy of the squeak:

+* Bob will know that the squeak was authored by Alice.
+* Bob will know that the squeak was created after a certain time (given by the block hash).
+* Bob will know if the squeak is a reply to another squeak.

+However, because Bob does not have the decryption key:

+* Bob will not be able to see the content of the squeak.